sven-hash/docs/docs/run-nym-nodes/validators.md

 there is no way to deterministically (re)generate this key using `nymd`.
 :::

 At this point, you have a new validator, with its own genesis file located at `$HOME/.nymd/config/genesis.json`.
-You will need to **replace the contents of that file** that with Nym's [testnet-milhon genesis file](https://nymtech.net/testnets/milhon/genesis.json).
+You will need to **replace the contents of that file** that with the Nym-Sandbox [genesis file](https://nymtech.net/testnets/sandbox/genesis.json). //<==== CHECK THIS IS HERE

 You can use the following command to download the one for Milhon:

 ```
-wget  -O $HOME/.nymd/config/genesis.json https://nymtech.net/testnets/milhon/genesis.json
+wget  -O $HOME/.nymd/config/genesis.json https://nymtech.net/testnets/sandbox/genesis.json
 ```

 #### `config.toml` configuration